American Ninja Warrior season 8

-The eighth season of the obstacle course reality competition series American Ninja Warrior premiered on June 1, 2016, on NBC.
+The eighth season of American Ninja Warrior premiered on June 1, 2016, on NBC.
 Hosts Matt Iseman and Akbar Gbaja-Biamila returned for their respective seventh and fourth seasons, alongside sideline reporter Kristine Leahy who returned for her second season.
 The grand prize stayed even with season 7, at $1,000,000.
 In addition, 28 new obstacles were created for this season, and there were 40% more female applicants over last season.